Coronavirus forces new approaches to fighting wildfires

-BOISE — To save lives and reduce the spread of COVID-19, people are being told to remain isolated.
+BOISE, Idaho (AP) — They are two disasters that require opposite responses: To save lives and reduce the spread of COVID-19, people are being told to remain isolated.
 But in a wildfire, thousands of firefighters must work in close quarters for weeks at a time.

+Wildfires have already broken out in Texas and Florida, and agencies are scrambling to finish plans for a new approach.
+They are considering waivers for some training requirements to previously-certified crew members, and moving some training online.

 Wildland fire camps have always had a reputation for spreading illness.
 Norovirus outbreaks have occurred and outbreaks of illnesses collectively dubbed the “camp crud” are yearly occurrences for many.